avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 Where:
 - $M$ is the global minimum `minimumBlockDelay` value in milliseconds
-- $q$ is a non-negative integer that is initialized upon the activation of this mechanism
+- $q$ is a non-negative integer that is initialized upon the activation of this mechanism, referred to as the `minimumBlockDelayExcess`
 - $D$ is a constant that helps control the rate of change of `minimumBlockDelay`

 After the execution of transactions in block $b$, the value of $q$ can be increased or decreased by up to $Q$.
 It must be the case that $\left|\Delta q\right| \leq Q$, or block $b$ is considered invalid.
 The amount by which $q$ changes after executing block $b$ is specified by the block builder.